editorconfig-checker/editorconfig-checker.php/README.md

 Please be aware that this is still experimental.
 If you encounter any bugs or anything else please open an issue with as many details as possible.
+You should use the `-f` option when after installing and configuring this tool to see if all files are checked.